-- 1. A statement of the student's educational goals; - 2.
-A chronological record, with external documentation, of the student's education and work experiences; - 3.
-A clear statement of the specific knowledge and skills not learned in college for which the student desires to receive academic credit; - 4.
-Information that links the specific knowledge and skills to the student's goals and educational degree program; - 5.
-Information that links the specific knowledge and skills of the student to specific learning outcomes of the specific courses for which the student wants to receive equivalent academic credit; and c.
-Faculty assessment.

-6. Documented evidence that substantiates the student's claim to learning.
+- b.
+The student prepares the portfolio, which includes - 1.
+A statement of the student's educational goals; - A chronological record, with external documentation, of the student's education and work experiences; - 3.
+A clear statement of the specific knowledge and skills not learned in college for which the student desires to receive academic credit; - Information that links the specific knowledge and skills to the student's goals and educational degree program; - Information that links the specific knowledge and skills of the student to specific learning outcomes of the specific courses for which the student wants to receive equivalent academic credit; and - 6.
+Documented evidence that substantiates the student's claim to learning.